 Research and Development.
 Research and development expenses consist primarily of compensation and premises costs for research and development personnel and activities, including independent contractors and consultants, direct materials and allocated overhead.

-Research and development expenses, net of investment tax credits (ITC), decreased by \$825 or 65.3% to \$439 for the quarter ended September 30, 2009 from \$1,264 for the same three month period in 2008 primarily due to an increase in material costs in the prior years relating to the TPC project.
+Research and development expenses, net of investment tax credits (ITC), increased by \$904 during the quarter ended September 30, 2011 to \$638.